nietras/nietras.github.io/_posts/2021-11-19-bendingdotnet-common-flat-build-output.md

 you still have to remember options
 ([git clean -d -X -f](https://stackoverflow.com/questions/673407/how-do-i-clear-my-local-working-directory-in-git)) to run this and you risk deleting untracked code files, so I don't like this option either.
-I'll use it now to show the files generated with the above script, though.
+I'll use it now to show only the files generated with the above script, though.
 ```
 .\src\CommonFlatBuild\Class1.cs
 .\src\CommonFlatBuild\CommonFlatBuild.csproj